How to Fix “Too Many Redirects” Error Messages

 define('WP_SITEURL','http://example.com');

 The login credentials to your database can be found in an email sent to the Bolt owner when creating a site/database.
 Alternatively, these credentials can be found in your database configuration file.
-For WordPress, this configuration file is typically located in the following file path: ~/public/wp-config.php
+For WordPress, this configuration file is typically located in the following file path: ~/public/wp-config.php.

 In WordPress, this is stored in the table called wp_options, and under option_name you will find the value siteurl and home.